firebase/geofire-js/README.md

 #### new GeoFire(firebaseRef)

 Returns a new `GeoFire` instance.
-The data for this `GeoFire` will be written to the your `firebaseRef` but will not overwrite all of your data at that location.
+The data for this `GeoFire` will be written to your `firebaseRef` but will not overwrite all of your data at that location.
 Note that this `firebaseRef` can point to anywhere in your Firebase.

 ```JavaScript
 // Create a Firebase reference where GeoFire will store its information